Lightning-AI/pytorch-lightning/docs/source-pytorch/governance.rst

 Project Management and Decision Making
 **************************************

-The decision what goes into a release is governed by the maintainers of each package's development.
+The decision what goes into a release is governed by the maintainers of ``lightning.pytorch``.
 Whenever possible, discussion happens publicly on GitHub and includes the whole community.
 For controversial changes, it is mandatory to seek consultation from :ref:`governance_bdfl` for a final decision.
 When a consensus is reached, maintainers assign milestones and labels to the issue and/or pull request